-The FDA label for products containing buprenorphine states that it is not recommended for patients 16 years old and younger, but one short study found the drug was safe and effective in participants ages 15 to 21 years old.
+The FDA label for products containing buprenorphine states that the medication is not recommended for patients 16 years old and younger, but one short study found the drug was safe and effective in participants ages 15 to 21 years old.

 Medications for alcoholism include:

-Teens suffering from addiction to alcohol or illicit drugs are often addicted to nicotine, too.
+Teens who are addicted to alcohol or illicit drugs are often addicted to nicotine, too.
 Medications such as Chantix (varenicline) and Wellbutrin (bupropion) can help teens quit smoking.

 Several rehab facilities incorporate spirituality into treatment programs.
 Twelve-step programs are grounded in the belief of a higher power, but they do not require adherence to a specific religion.
 Other spiritual activities, including meditation, prayer and reading scripture, can have a positive impact on youth.

 A 2014 study of teens receiving treatment for substance use disorders found daily spiritual experiences were associated with positive treatment outcomes, including abstinence.